-Fiddle Workshop with Roger Howell: $5 under 18, $10 all others
+Fiddle Workshop with Roger Howell: 12:00-1:00 pm

-Guitar Workshop with Jerry Sutton: $5 under 18, $10 all others
+Guitar Workshop with Jerry Sutton: 12:00-1:00 pm

 Join multi-instrumentalist Roger Howell as he teaches fiddle tunes and styles unique to Madison County and the region.
 All tunes will be played in standard tuning.
-Join all three workshop instructors after the lesson for an open jam.

 Students should be at an intermediate to advanced level.
 Class size is limited, so please make sure to register early.